BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 3. Run the pipeline

-    `pigx-sars-cov-2 -s .tests/settings.yaml .tests/sample_sheet.csv`
+    `pigx-sars-cov-2 -s tests/tests/setup_test_settings.yaml tests/sample_sheet.csv`

-Inside `tests/` a new directory `output` is created, which includes specific directories containing output data for the respective step of the pipeline.
+Inside `tests/` a new directory `output_setup_test` is created, which includes specific directories containing output data for the respective step of the pipeline.
 The `tests/output/reports/index.html` gives the overview over all merged reports for the test data.

 # Preparing the input